-JD/MBA students receive six credits of MBA tuition coverage during their second year of law school-providing they are full-time law students during this time period.
+JD/MBA students receive six graduate level credits of MBA tuition coverage providing they are full-time law students during this time period.
 This tuition amount can only be applied to the fall and spring semesters.

 In the third year, JD/MBA students pay the prevailing graduate business school tuition and no law school tuition.
 JD/MBA students seeking additional course work in the School of Business beyond that required in the program must pay the prevailing tuition rate.
 JD/MBA students are eligible for both School of Law and School of Business scholarship assistance and financial aid.